PIUS XII IS NEW VATICAN HEAD

 Before being elected to the Papacy six months before the outbreak of World War II in Europe, Cardinal Pacelli had lived twelve years in Bavaria, the birthplace of Adolf Hitler’s National Socialist German Workers’ (Nazi) Party, serving as Apostolic Nuncio for all Germany.
 He was well aware of the Nazis’ anti-Semitic practices and their extraordinary penchant for brutalizing their enemies.
 Reacting to widespread criticism of the Vatican’s concordat with Hitler’s government in July 1933—an agreement that he, as then-Vatican State Secretary, had been instrumental in drafting—the future pope privately told the British ambassador in Rome that the Catholic Church deplored the actions of the German government at home, their persecution of Jews, their proceeding against political opponents, and the reign of terror to which they subjected Germany and Austria.
 Between 1933 and 1939 Pacelli issued fifty-five protests of violations of the 1933 Reichskonkordat.
 Put simply, tensions between the Holy See and the Nazis have a long history.

-In his first encyclical letter as pope, issued a month and a half after the German invasion of Poland, Pius XII called for the restoration of that country’s independence, denounced racism, and called for love, compassion, and charity to prevail over war.
+In his first encyclical letter as pontiff, issued a month and a half after the German invasion of Poland, Pius XII called for the restoration of that country’s independence, denounced racism, and called for love, compassion, and charity to prevail over war.
 For much of the war, Pius maintained a public front of neutrality, indifference, or silence while German atrocities were committed outside Italy.
-Privately and occasionally publicly the pontiff interceded to help Jews; for example, in July 1944 he pushed the Hungarian regent, Adm.
+Privately and occasionally publicly the pope interceded to help Jews; for example, in July 1944 he pushed the Hungarian regent, Adm.
 Miklós Horthy, to cease his government’s deportation of Jews to Nazi death camps.
-When the German SS (or Schutzstaffel, the elite military unit and special police force of the Nazi Party) began ferreting out Jews from inside Italy in 1943 in places where the Wehrmacht (regular German armed forces) held sway, such as in Benito Mussolini’s so-called Republic of Salò in Northern Italy, Pius XII directed the Catholic Church to make substantial efforts to save Italian Jews.
-In the end, four-fifths of the Jewish population of Italy escaped slaughter—a remarkable record of moral courage.
+When the German SS (or Schutzstaffel, the elite military unit and special police force of the Nazi Party) began ferreting out Jews from inside Italy in 1943 in places where the Wehrmacht (regular German armed forces) held sway, such as in Benito Mussolini’s so-called Republic of Salò in Northern Italy, Pius XII directed the Catholic Church to make substantial efforts to save Italian Jews (see above).
+In the end, four-fifths of the Jewish population of Italy escaped slaughter.
+Maybe or maybe not, that statistic is testament to the pontiff’s better-late-than-never moral courage.

 Eugenio Marìa Giuseppe Giovanni Pacelli (Pope Pius XII), 1876–1958